Azure-Samples/MachineLearningSamples-TDSPUCIAdultIncome/README.md

 This data was extracted from the Census Bureau database found at: https://www.census.gov/en.html.

-    There are a total of 48,842 instances (prior to any filtering), mix of continuous and discrete (train=32,561, test=16,281)
+* There are a total of 48,842 instances (prior to any filtering), mix of continuous and discrete (train=32,561, test=16,281)
-    Probability for the label '>50K'  : 23.93% / 24.78% (without unknowns)
+* Probability for the label '>50K'  : 23.93% / 24.78% (without unknowns)
-    Probability for the label '<=50K' : 76.07% / 75.22% (without unknowns)
+* Probability for the label '<=50K' : 76.07% / 75.22% (without unknowns)

-    TARGET: Income class >50K, <=50K.
+* **TARGET**: Income class >50K, <=50K.
 These are replaced by 1 and 0 respectively in data preparation phase.
-    FEATURES: Age, work class, education level, education level, race, sex, hours of work per week, etc.
+* **FEATURES**: Age, work class, education level, education level, race, sex, hours of work per week, etc.

-## Project Structure and Reporting
+## Project Structure And Reporting

 ### Structure
 For this project, we use the TDSP folder structure and documentation templates (Figure 1), which follows the [TDSP lifecycle](https://github.com/Azure/Microsoft-TDSP/blob/master/Docs/lifecycle-detail.md).